 Which operators does the eSIM use in Bhutan?

-It connects to local networks like Bhutan Telecom (B-Mobile) or TashiCell, the two operators in the country.
+It connects to local networks such as Bhutan Telecom (B-Mobile) or TashiCell, the two operators in the country.
 You don't have to choose manually: the eSIM selects the network with the best available signal in your location, which is very practical when traveling with a tight organized tour schedule.

 How many GB do I need for a trip to Bhutan?

-For a week-long tourist route, 3 to 5 GB are usually enough, as hotels in Thimphu and Paro offer Wi-Fi, and much of the day you'll be on excursions without your phone.
-If you make video calls or upload many videos, calculate more and leave some margin.
+For a one-week tourist route, 3 to 5 GB are usually sufficient, as hotels in Thimphu and Paro offer Wi-Fi, and much of the day you'll be on excursions without your phone.
+If you make video calls or upload many videos, estimate more and leave some margin.

 Do I need to register the eSIM with my passport in Bhutan?

-No. The travel eSIM is purchased online and activated with a QR, without going through any counter or handing over your passport to a local operator, unlike buying a physical SIM card in the country.
+No. A travel eSIM is purchased online and activated with a QR, without going to any counter or handing over your passport to a local operator, unlike buying a physical SIM in the country.
 You provide your data to the provider during the purchase and arrive with your connection ready to activate.

 Is there Wi-Fi in hotels in Bhutan?

-Yes, most hotels in Thimphu, Paro, and other tourist locations offer Wi-Fi, although the speed may be modest.
-That's why it's advisable to combine it with an eSIM: you use Wi-Fi for large downloads and mobile data for maps and messaging during travel and excursions.
+Yes, most hotels in Thimphu, Paro, and other tourist towns offer Wi-Fi, although the speed can be modest.
+That's why it's convenient to combine it with an eSIM: you use Wi-Fi for large downloads and mobile data for maps and messaging during travel and excursions.

 Conclusion

-Bhutan is a trip best enjoyed without logistical worries, and connectivity is one of those things that should be sorted out at home.
-Coverage is solid in Thimphu and Paro and more irregular in the mountains, so combine the eSIM with offline maps for your routes.
-Purchase your plan and arrive with your eSIM for Bhutan activated in 1 minute, ready for your Himalayan adventure.
+Bhutan is a trip best enjoyed without logistical worries, and connectivity is one of those things best resolved at home.
+Coverage is solid in Thimphu and Paro and spottier in the mountains, so combine your eSIM with offline maps for routes.
+Buy your plan and arrive with your Bhutan eSIM activated in 1 minute, ready for your Himalayan adventure.